tyvdh/stellar-protocol/ecosystem/sep_turingsigningserver.md

 -----|------|------------
 `contract` | file | The contract function file the contract creator is uploading to the turing server.
 `turrets` | string | base64 encoded comma-separated list of urls where this contract will be hosted.
-`fields` | array<{name: string, type: string, description: string}> | Array of objects detailing the expected incoming request parameters.
+`fields` | array<{name: string, type: string, description: string, rules: string}> | Array of objects detailing the expected incoming request parameters. `name` is the key for the outgoing request. `type` is the key value type, e.g. `"string"` or `"number"`. `description` is the human readable display explanation for the intention behind the given field. `rules` is a service provider explanation for any restrictions which could cause the request to be rejected.
+Intended to help build regex flows or help explain incoming errors from a given contract.

 ###### Example